SecurityBong/androidUniversalBypass/README.md

 v1.6 --> v1.5 + added some modules of ssl pinning if portswigger certificate gets blocked by server.

 v1.7 --> v1.6 + experimenting

+v2.0 --> v1.0 to 1.7 + revamped powerfull = All Might edition